sadiesturgeon/sadiesturgeon/README.md

 - 👀 I’m interested in ceramics, plants, and unapologetic radical kindness ✨

-- 🌱 I’m currently learning Web Development at Madison College in Madison, WI.
-This semester: Advanced JavaScript and Advanced CSS
+- 🌱 I’m currently learning Web Development at Madison College in Madison, WI

 - 💞️ I’m looking to collaborate on creative, exploratory visual web projects.
 Or anything cool really 😎